-- Right Arrow – If a to-do does not have a sub-list, it will be inserted into the sub-list of the to-do immediately below it.
+- Right Arrow – If a to-do does not have a sub-list, it’s inserted into the sub-list of the to-do immediately below it.

-- Left Arrow – If a to-do is already in a sub-list, it will be moved out of that sub-list
+- Left Arrow – If a to-do is already in a sub-list, it’s moved out of that sub-list

-- Up Arrow – Moves a to-do up a row
+- Up Arrow – Moves up a row

-- Down Arrow – Moves a to-do down a row
+- Down Arrow – Moves down a row

-- Home – Moves a to-do to the top of its list
+- Home – Moves to the top of its list

-- End – Moves a to-do to the bottom of its list
+- End – Moves to the bottom of its list